 One of the highlights of travelling on the Golden Chariot is the outstanding food.
 The executive chef, Deepak Chaubey, does a great job of sourcing top-quality fresh and seasonal ingredients.
-His team create their dishes using electric ovens and hot-plates, as gas cooking is not permitted on the Indian Railways.
-The cooks work in two narrow galley-style kitchens, one for Indian cuisine and the other for Continental style preparations.
+His team creates their dishes using electric ovens and hot plates, as gas cooking is not permitted on the Indian Railways.
+Cooks work in two narrow galley-style kitchens, one for Indian cuisine and the other for Continental-style preparations.

 Dining on the Golden Chariot